 The Great Books Summer Program is offered on six of the finest campuses in the world—Amherst College, University of Chicago, Stanford University, the University of Oxford, Stanford Center at Peking University, and Trinity College, Dublin.

 Amherst College, founded in 1821, is widely regarded as one of the premier liberal arts colleges in the world.
-Located in western Massachusetts, close to the beautiful Berkshires, Amherst draws students from nearly every state and more than 40 countries.
+Located in Western Massachusetts, close to the beautiful Berkshires, Amherst draws students from nearly every state and more than 40 countries.
 With an endowment of more than $2 billion, Amherst's academic and athletic facilities, including the Mead Art Museum and the Robert Frost Library, are among the best of any college in the nation.

 Learn more about Great Books located at Amherst.

 With its palm trees, breathtaking views of the Santa Cruz mountains, Spanish architecture and sunny 70-degree days, Stanford University is an idyllic setting for the Great Books Summer Program.
 The 8.000-acre campus is one of the most beautiful in the country, offering room to explore as well as carefully crafted residential and academic spaces for study and comfortable California living.
 Stanford University opened its doors in 1891 and has been one of the finest and most highly-regarded American universities ever since.